-Prior to the arrests that occurred Friday and Saturday, the St. George Police Department posted online ads “posing as escorts offering services in St. George area,” according to court documents.
+In the original incident, the St. George Police Department posted online ads “posing as escorts offering services in St. George area,” according to court documents.

 The men are alleged to have made contact with a police officer posing as an escort online and made arrangements to meet and engage in sexual acts in exchange for money.
 The men were arrested in St. George after meeting with a woman posing as a prostitute and handing her the money, according to court documents.

 While the operation was underway, police also rescued a juvenile from human trafficking, St. Goerge Police officer Tiffany Atkin said Monday.
 She declined to go into further detail but said additional information would be released as the investigation progresses.

 Those arrested were Franklin W. Field, Daniel P Mahfood, Jay L. Farnsworth, Travis J. Coleman, Donald K. Railsback, Larin D. Shenah, Lance D. Mackelprang and Mark K. Rawle.